 Squamish’s prayers for a delicious loaf of daily bread were answered just over a year ago when the Tall Tree Bakery doors opened.

-Like committed devotees, locals flocked there for French loaves, fruit Danishes, cookies and croissants—all of which are taste every bit as good as they look.
+Like committed devotees, locals flocked there for French loaves, fruit Danishes, cookies, and croissants—all of which taste every bit as good as they look.

 You might think it was a lifelong dream of Co-Owners Sean Tremblay and Erin Copeland to open a bakery.

 Not so, explained Tremblay, The Tall Tree’s baker behind the scenes.

 “Erin and I were both in the military…while in Bosnia I ended up visiting a corner bakery and was really impressed by their stuff—it was better and more interesting than I’d seen in Canada.
 After going home, I was interested in recreating some of these things, which is when I started getting into baking.”